 Cover Page.
 This cover page contains certain information for general reference only.
-It is not a summary of all the provisions of the Bonds.
+It is not a summary of all the provisions of the Notes.
 Prospective investors must read the entire Official Statement to obtain information essential to making an informed investment decision.

-The Bonds will be offered when, as and if issued and accepted by the Purchaser, subject to the approval as to legality by Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel to the City, and subject to certain other conditions.
-Jones Hall is also serving as Disclosure Counsel to the City.
-Certain legal matters are being passed upon for the City by the City Attorney.
-It is anticipated that the Bonds, in book entry form, will be available for delivery by DTC in New York, New York, on or about July 1, 2025.
+The Notes will be sold and awarded pursuant to a competitive bidding process to be held on June 10, 2025, as set forth in the Official Notice of Sale.
+The Notes are offered when, as and if issued and received by the Purchaser, and subject to the approval as to their legality by Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel.
+Certain legal matters will also be passed upon for the Authority and the City by Jones Hall, A Professional Law Corporation, as Disclosure Counsel.
+Certain legal matters will be passed upon for the City by the City Attorney.
+It is anticipated that the Notes will be delivered in book-entry form through the facilities of DTC on or about June 24, 2025.

-The date of this Official Statement is , 2025.
+The date of this Official Statement is: , 2025 --- --------